 The Orkney Storytelling Festival is a celebration of the oral tradition in Orkney, with tales focusing on the history and heritage of the islands.

-You can find out more about the festival and its guests and storytellers, as well as traditional storytelling in Orkney, via the Orkneyology website.
+You can find out more about the festival, as well as traditional storytelling in Orkney, via the Orkneyology website.